 - Bottom offers are under, at, or barely over list price, and include an appraisal contingency as well as others (one for loan or one for property condition).
 If there’s a rent back, they want their PITI covered.

-If you’ve been writing offers and not succeeding, try to see your own pattern in this spread.
+If you repeatedly find yourself losing out on multiple offers, try to see your own pattern in this spread.
 Is there one thing, or perhaps are there two or more things, you’re just not ready to do?

 Why it is so hard